Icon representing Protect and enhance biodiversity

 Australian ecosystems are rich in biodiversity and contain many species not found anywhere else in the world.

-At Transport, we understand that biodiversity is vital for supporting life on Earth, providing clean air and water, as well as healthy ecosystems and fertile soils.
+We understand that biodiversity is vital for supporting life on Earth, providing clean air and water, as well as healthy ecosystems and fertile soils.
 Biodiversity is all encompassing and includes flora and fauna, genetic diversity and ecosystem diversity.
 Our approach to biodiversity management is underpinned by the principle of applying an avoid, minimise, mitigate, offset hierarchy.

 • habitat supplementation activities such as artificial hollows